bsmahi/in28minutes.github.io/_blog/articles/2017-10-15-spring-master-class.md

 ---

-Discover the secrets of the Spring Framework.
-From the worlds of IOC (Inversion of Control), DI (Dependency Injection), and Application Context to Spring Boot, AOP, JDBC, and JPA.
-Prepare for an amazing adventure.
+Discover the Secrets of the Spring Framework!

+Dive into the worlds of IOC (Inversion of Control), DI (Dependency Injection), and Application Context, and explore Spring Boot, AOP, JDBC, and JPA.
+Prepare yourself for an exciting journey through one of the most powerful and widely used Java frameworks.

-Spring Framework is still as popular now as it was 12 years ago when I first used it.
+Even after more than a decade, the Spring Framework remains as popular today as it was 12 years ago when I first started using it.

 > How is this feasible in a very dynamic environment where designs have altered dramatically?